 The exercise of picking six "what really matters" competency cards for my personality yields: Family, Integrity, Learning, Trust, Play, and Curiosity.
 In terms of Myers–Briggs Type Indicator assessments, I'm in the INTP/ISTP ballpark.
 The straddle comes down to information processing—I'm comfortable both functioning on a plane of connecting concepts and models across domains as well as executing in the "gory" details of where the rubber meets the road.

 I am a husband to my amazing wife of 17 years.
 She is a Clinical Nurse Leader, former president of the Tampa Bay Area Mothers of Multiples, and all-around super woman.
 I am also a father to my triplet seven-year-old daughters and ten-year-old son.
 Attempts to describe them fall short of justice.
 My son is a genius and intensely free-spirited.
 The girls each constantly surprise and amaze everyone they encounter for all the best reasons.
 Being a parent and role-model to these four is the most rewarding challenge I have ever faced.
 Look out, world!

 Both of my parents defied expectations and the norms of their environments to pursue higher education.
 Mom's skill and dedication to her craft led her to the top of her field in feline veterinary medicine.
 Dad was a scientist who rose to command top Army research institutions.
 We moved frequently.
 His career journey led to our time growing up in Brazil and Thailand, spending years 11-15 of my youth exposed to cultures and experiences that influenced my perspective and development.
 Growing up, my younger sister and I got along more often than not and were frequently complimented by others on the respect we afforded each other.
-Until recently she was a licensed mental health counselor for her county.
-Now she's a doctor.
+She spent much of her career as a Licensed Mental Health Counselor for her county.
+She went back to school to become a doctor, and now she's a Family Medicine Physician.